Funding Opportunity for

 NEH Fellowships are competitive awards granted to individual scholars pursuing projects that embody exceptional research, rigorous analysis, and clear writing.
 Applications must clearly articulate a project’s value to humanities scholars, general audiences, or both.

-Fellowships provide recipients time to conduct research or to produce books, monographs, peer-reviewed articles, e-books, digital materials, translations with annotations or a critical apparatus, or critical editions resulting from previous research.
+Fellowships provide recipients time to conduct research or to produce books, monographs, peer-reviewed articles, e-books, born-digital materials, translations with annotations or a critical apparatus, or critical editions resulting from previous research.
 Projects may be at any stage of development.

 NEH invites research applications from scholars in all disciplines, and it encourages submissions from independent scholars and junior scholars.